-IX.
+VIII.
 Change of Status

 - A. A student following a two-year program of study may request a change to three-year status.
 On occasion, a student in the three-year program of study may request to decelerate and complete the program in a longer time frame.
-This request must be made in writing or by email to the Program Chairperson and/or Education Director.
+This request must be made via e-mail to the Program Chairperson and/or Education Director.
 An individualized program of study will be developed by the faculty as necessary in order for the student to fulfill the graduation requirements. - B. Upon recommendation of the faculty and approval of the SOHP Committee on Admission and Academic Standing, a student may be required to decelerate to a modified study program if the student is in academic and/or clinical jeopardy, including probation. - C. A student cannot change from three-year to two-year status because of the program course sequencing.

-X. Program of Study Change(s)
+IX.
+Program of Study Change(s)

 Changes in the program of study may be recommended by the faculty or requested by a student.
 The faculty may also mandate such a change (see XI, C. 3).
 The Committee on Admissions and Academic Standing must then approve this change.
-A student request for approval of any change in the program of study (e.g., from Advanced Certificate to MS or MS to Advanced Certificate if the student already has a related Master's degree) must be made in writing or via e-mail and submitted to the Education Director and/or the Program Chairperson.
+A student request for approval of any change in the program of study (e.g., from Advanced Certificate to MS or MS to Advanced Certificate if the student already has a related Master's degree) must be made via e-mail and submitted to the Program Chairperson.
 A conference may be scheduled to discuss the student's request.

-XI.
-Probation
+X. Probation

 The following probation policies are specific to the Midwifery Program and supplement the general policy stated in the current SUNY HSU Student Handbook.
-In some instances, this will mean that the student is on program probation, but not school wide (SOHP) probation.
+In some instances, this will mean that the student is on program probation, but not School wide (SOHP) probation.